 It’s cruel that Italy’s best ever player is remembered for the moment his gift abandoned him.
-So ahead of Brazil and Italy’s friendly tonight, let’s remember just how divine the ponytail really was.
+So ahead of England and Italy’s game tonight, let’s remember just how divine the ponytail really was.

 When reflecting on Baggio, it’s easy to cast him as football’s greatest hippie, a man who would not look out of place renting you a scooter while chatting up your girlfriend.
 If his looks raise chuckles, his Buddhism and commitment to issues such as oppression in Burma point to a rare moral footballing man.

 Baggio the footballer won two Scudetti, a UEFA Cup, a Ballon d’Or and a World Player of the Year award; he scored 204 goals in 452 Serie A appearances and 27 in 56 internationals.
 Four of them tell his story.

 17 September 1989: Baggio’s Fiorentina travel to Diego Maradona’s Napoli.
 He moves onto the ball 30 yards from the visitors’ goal, bringing it immediately under the spell of his right foot.
 Past the halfway line, he ambles towards the centre back, drops his shoulder as the defender stretches out his left leg, slaloms a second lunging tackle without breaking step and bursts the defence open.
 With only the onrushing keeper to beat, he makes to shoot and drags the ball left in one move, sitting the keeper down and going past him, before passing it into the net with the next.